cfpb/design-system/docs/components/dropdowns.md

 section: components
 secondary_section: Forms
 status: Released
-description: "Use dropdowns for a finite list of options, for structured data, or for a list of options that are already familiar to the user.
-Otherwise, consider radio buttons or text input fields instead. "
+description: Dropdowns allow the user to choose from a finite list of options.
+  They are not always the best choice from a usability perspective; see the usage section below for more details.
 variation_groups:
   - variations:
       - variation_code_snippet: >-